15 Ways to Make Money With Your Home You can earn passive income simply by using your home well. Here are a few ways to take advantage of your space.

-Your home may be ideal for a Bed and Breakfast if you have several rooms available and would like to maximize your rental income.
-After all, the more rooms you have, the larger your gross income will be.
+Your home may be ideal for a bed and breakfast if you have several rooms available and would like to maximize your rental income.

 It should be noted, however, that bed and breakfasts are not high-income businesses.
 "This is not a business you go into to make a lot of money," warns Nancy Sandstrom, a former lecturer on B&B startups and innkeeper.
 "You can make a profit, and many of your personal expenses are semi-covered.
 But it's a lifestyle decision.
 You'll make your real profit when you sell."

-The hosts of Bed and Breakfasts are also expected to do more than simply rent out a room.
-For instance, providing breakfast for guests.
+Bed and breakfasts hosts are also expected to do more than simply rent out a room.
+For instance, they are expected to provide breakfast for guests.
 You may also have to make renovations and purchase necessary items like new towels and bedding.
 And, a number of other licenses and permits from the city and county will also need to be obtained.

 8. Rent out your yard.

-Does your property have attractive amenities like a pool, big backyard pools, or renovated barn?
-If yes, you can advertise your home's amenities at an hourly or nightly rate you specify.
+Does your property have attractive amenities like a pool or renovated barn?
+If yes, you can advertise your home's amenities at an hourly or nightly rate.

-It is also possible to use apps.
-Among them is Sniffspot.
-Essentially, this converts your property into a private dog park for your neighbors to use when their four-legged friends need exercise or training.
+You can use an app like Sniffspot.
+Essentially, this app converts your property into a private dog park for your neighbors to use when their four-legged friends need exercise or training.
 Likewise, Swimply lets you charge others an hourly rate to swim in your pool.